-1. Position valve stem in front of operator and connect the inflation hose with the clip-on chuck.
+2. Position valve stem in front of operator and connect the inflation hose with the clip-on chuck.
 Hold tire up against upper edge of the wheel.
-Be sure tire's top bead does not cover the bottom of the valve stem (figure 25).
+Be sure tire's top bead does not cover the bottom of the valve stem (figure 24).

-Figure 25 - Lift Tire Upwards for Bead Sealing
+Figure 24 - Lift Tire Upwards for Bead Sealing

-- 2. Depress inflation pedal to position 2 and hold about one second to begin air flow through tire valve, then depress pedal to position 3 and hold briefly less than one full second.
-The blast of air from the jets will expand tire and seal the beads. - 3.
-Release the inflation pedal and allow it to return to position 1.
+3. Depress inflation pedal to position 2 and hold about one second to begin air flow through tire valve, then depress pedal to position 3 and hold briefly - less than one full second.
+The blast of air from the jet(s) will expand tire and seal the beads.

+4. Release the inflation pedal and allow it to return to position 1.
 Verify that both beads are completely sealed to the wheel.
 Repeat these steps if beads have not sealed.
-It may be necessary to wait a few seconds for the air storage tank pressure to recover before attempting again. - R. If tire and wheel are properly lubricated and operator cannot achieve bead seal after three or four attempts, the valve core may be removed from the valve stem to allow more air flow into the tire to assist with bead seal.
-After bead seal is achieved, remove the clip-on chuck and reinstall the valve core.
+It may be necessary to wait a few seconds for the air storage tank pressure to recover before attempting again.

+5. After bead seal is achieved, remove the clip-on chuck and reinstall the valve core.
 Reattach the clip-on chuck after core is installed.